 Most of these active functions are dependent upon the Omega-3 fatty acids EPA and DHA, rather than ALA, so it’s important to get all three in your diet so you can fully take advantage of the health benefits.

 If you are following a plant-based diet, like veganism or vegetarianism, you’re more likely to come across sources of ALA in your diet than EPA or DHA.

 ALA can be found in various healthy plant sources like:

-These powerful seeds have become increasingly popular in recent years as a healthy dietary addition, and this is in part due to them being rich in omega-3 ALA.
-Soak them in your favorite drinks, or sprinkle them into your baked goods to reap the benefits.
+These powerful seeds have become increasingly popular in recent years as a healthy dietary addition, and this is in part due to them being rich in Omega-3 ALA.
+Soak chia seeds in your favorite drinks, or sprinkle them into your baked goods to reap the benefits.

 It’s no secret that kale has made a name for itself in recent years as one of the healthiest leafy greens out there.
 In addition to the vitamins and minerals that give kale its name in the health world, it also comes with a good serving of ALA.
 Replace your other leafy greens with kale to pack in the nutrition.

 Roast, boil, or sautee these staple veggies to add more ALA into your daily meal plans.

 Another popular dietary addition, hemp seeds can be added to your daily diet to boost your Omega-3 profile.